aminelmaroufi/bo_bookingsapp/README.md

 ## Running the app

-N.B: Don't forget to run the booking api before running the app, your can find the project [here][https://github.com/aminelmaroufi/bookingapp_api_nestjs]
+N.B: Don't forget to run the booking api before running the app, you can find the project [here](https://github.com/aminelmaroufi/bookingapp_api_nestjs)

 ```bash
 # development